- March 22: F-Class 4 Man Team Match*

 General Rules for All Matches

 Bolt Closing: All competitors shall close the bolt only when the rifle is parallel to the ground and pointed at the targets or the berm.
+Trigger finger must remain outside the trigger guard until on target.
 The Line Officer will issue a warning to any competitor that is observed violating this policy.
 Any competitor continuing to violate this policy will be disqualified.
 This is a Range Rule to prevent rounds from being launched over the berm.

 Brass and Trash Call: There will be a brass and trash call after each relay change.